Mahek2227/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_Infosys/Milestone2/README.md

 - Prophet effectively modeled temporal trends and seasonal patterns
 - PCA helped reduce feature dimensionality for visualization
 - KMeans grouped users into distinct behavioral clusters
-- DBSCAN highlighted dense clusters and potential atypical behavior
+- DBSCAN highlighted dense clusters and potential a typical behavior
 - The results provide a strong foundation for anomaly detection in later milestones